medusa-4D/numeric-expression/README.md

 # medusa-numeric-face

-Code for the 'numeric face' project.
+Code for the 'numeric-expression' project.
+The dataset with video URLs (in `data/data.csv`) was composed by [Greg Woodin and colleagues (2020)](https://doi.org/10.1371/journal.pone.0242142) and is available [here](https://osf.io/dncjg/).

 ## Dataset curation